 In addition to maintenance costs for assets, a budget can be established for special projects and staff skills training.

-Budgets can be established by month or defined accounting period and fiscal year using a CMMS.
+Budgets can be established by month or defined accounting period and fiscal year using CMMS software.
 Budget account numbers, called cost centers or general ledger account numbers, will be established by the organization’s Accounting Department as this will be part of the overall income statement.
 Once a budget has been established for a maintenance cost center, the next step becomes tracking the budget.
 Being able to immediately identify when a budget account is being exceeded is crucial.
 A CMMS can help in the following ways:

 - Apply purchases made for any capital expenditures or special project to the appropriate budget account